To a certain degree, blisters are to hikers what carpal tunnel syndrome is to court reporters – an occupational hazard.

 - Pre-taping: If you have regular trouble spots (e.g. the back of your heels), consider taping them up before hiking.

 - Hot Spot: If you feel a blister developing, stop and deal with it ASAP.
-Options include covering it with medical tape, band-aids, new skin liquid or duct tape.
-My long time preference is for 3M Micropore Paper tape; breathable, lightweight and adheres well.
+Options include covering it with medical tape, moleskin, band-aids, new skin liquid or duct tape.
+My long-time preference is for 3M Micropore Paper tape, which is breathable, lightweight and adheres well.
+As a bonus, it’s cheap and you can pick it up at pretty much all pharmacies and big grocery stores.

 - Air your feet regularly.